ncatlab/nlab-content/pages/7/2/2/0/227/content.md

 +-- {: .num_remark}
 ###### Remark
 If one removes the assumption that the additive group is abelian but retains the remaining ring axioms, the result is still a ring.
-(Expand $(1 + a)(1 + b)$ in two different ways, and cancel to conclude $a + b = b + a$.)
-The result is false for nonunital rings: for any group $(G, +)$ we could define multiplication to be the [[constant function]] at the additive identity, and all the axioms except additive commutativity are trivially satisfied.
+More generally, this holds for nonunital rings of which multiplicative semigroup is left/right weakly reductive.
+The result is false for arbitrary nonunital rings: for any group $(G, +, 0)$ we could define multiplication to be the $x\cdot y := 0$, and all the axioms except additive commutativity are trivially satisfied.
+This occurs because $\cdot$ doesn't distinguish between elements of $G$.
 =--

 ## Generalizations